LagoVista/docs/Messaging/TypeSystem/Index.md

 [Boolean](Booleans.md)  - true or false values
 [Date Time](DateTime.md) - contains date and time values
 [Geo Locations](GeoLocation.md) - represents a latitude and longitude value
 [States and Enumerations](StatesAndEnums.md) - represents a set of variables that can be used to constrain a value.
-A simple example of this is On/Off.
+(On/Off, etc.)
 [Values with Units](ValueWithUnits.md) -  [Decimal Value](Decimals.md) that has a unit attached.
 The unit can have multiple conversion factors.